Concepts¶

 app.update({ count: 0 });

 Updates are batched and coalesced.
-Multiple update() calls in the same event loop tick produce a single re-render.
+Multiple update() calls in the same event loop tick produce a single re-render, so you do not need to worry about redundant renders when dispatching several updates in a row.

-// Good: Pure function, same input → same output
+// Good: Pure function, same input produces same output

 // Bad: Side effects in view